Javascript is not enabled.

 You generally can’t drop Medicare Part A unless you’re paying a premium for it.
 For people who’ve paid Medicare taxes for 40 quarters — 10 years of work that don’t have to be consecutive — Part A has no premiums.

-But to avoid a permanent Part B late enrollment penalty, when you leave, lose or retire from your new job, you must then reenroll in Medicare Part B while you’re still on the job or during a special enrollment period that lasts for eight months after your job-based private health insurance stops.
+You can drop Part B while you have coverage from your own or your spouse's current employer.
+But in order to avoid a permanent Part B late enrollment penalty, you'll need to reenroll in Part B while still working or during a special enrollment period that lasts for eight months after your job-based health insurance stops.

 How do I disenroll from Medicare Part B?